localstack/docs/content/en/academy/localstack-developement/_index.md

 linkTitle: "Development & Deployment with LocalStack"
 weight: 6
 description: >
-  This LocalStack course will walk you through everything you need to know to get started using LocalStack and on your way to becoming a more efficient and productive Cloud developer.
+  This LocalStack course will walk you through the different topics you need to know while developing and deploying your cloud application with LocalStack.
+In the course you get to know about Localstack integrations, CI workflow, deployment through terraform and cloudformation, IAM policy stream and LocalStack Cloudpod feature.
 Have fun exploring!
 type: academy
-thumbnail: localstack101.png
+thumbnail: course-thumbnail.png
 layout: single
 ---